JhanviMangtani/C-Programming/README.md

 - Practice writing **clean and efficient code**
 - Learn and apply **Git & GitHub version control**
 - Build a **public portfolio** that showcases my growth as a developer

-ng project**.
 Each branch may represent a different topic, which gets merged into `main` once completed.
 This way, the `main` branch always stays updated with clean, final versions of programs.